-- 7. There is a Commuter Choice funded Transportation Demand Management marketing campaign for the I-66 corridor and Transit Fare Buy Down Program for 5 OmniRide Bus Routes. - 8.
+- 14. There is a Commuter Choice funded Transportation Demand Management marketing campaign for the I-66 corridor and Transit Fare Buy Down Program for 5 OmniRide Bus Routes. - 15.
 There are sidewalk and trail improvement efforts covered in the Capital Improvement Program.
-The current program includes three standalone bike/pedestrian projects and thirteen transportation projects that include bike/pedestrian facilities. - 9.
-A First/Last Mile Study is being conducted at Neabsco Commuter Garage via MWCOG.
+The current program includes three standalone bike/pedestrian projects and thirteen transportation projects that include bike/pedestrian facilities.

+- 16. A First/Last Mile Study is being conducted at Neabsco Commuter Garage via MWCOG.
 A consultant did an analysis of a 1-mile walkshed of the garage and provided recommendations to provide pedestrian improvements and cost estimates.
-Various recommendations included exploring micro-mobility: e-bikes/e-scooters, sidewalk connectivity, sidewalk improvements to include safety features, and desired paths (putting in trails where people are naturally walking). - 10.
+Various recommendations included exploring micro-mobility: e-bikes/e-scooters, sidewalk connectivity, sidewalk improvements to include safety features, and desired paths (putting in trails where people are naturally walking). - 17.
 Yorkshire Corridor Improvements Study grant received via MWCOG tasks the consultant to provide actionable recommendations to build off existing planned improvements to make Route 28 a more walkable, transit-oriented corridor.
 This will include a gap analysis of first/last mile connections, review of planned project scopes and existing and future land use and recommendations for prioritized pedestrian, bicycle and/or micro-mobility connections and transit supportive infrastructure.
-This project will include coordination with the City of Manassas, the City of Manassas Park and OmniRide, which operates bus services on the corridor. - 11.
+This project will include coordination with the City of Manassas, the City of Manassas Park and OmniRide, which operates bus services on the corridor. - 18.
 The Board recently approved providing a local match to the Woodbridge Pedestrian Bridge that will connect the Woodbridge VRE to a new development on the other side of Route 1.
 Transportation is beginning the design process of a pedestrian bridge over Route 15 in Gainesville.
-Staff is looking to find other sources of funding to allow the project to proceed beyond the design stage. - 12.
-We are adopting a new Mobility Chapter of the Comprehensive Plan which aims to reduce lane miles and focus on transit and non-motorized transportation. - 13.
-We are updating the Transportation chapter of the Design and Construction Standards which will be informed by a Green Infrastructure planning study. - 14.
-We have purchased five electric vehicles for our fleet and have been installing charging stations to support them.
-There are plans to continue to purchase more EVs. - 15.
-A Green Infrastructure Study grant received via MWCOG tasks a consultant to provide a clear roadmap to implementing green infrastructure into planned capital projects in the county, many of which already have dedicated funding.
+Staff is looking to find other sources of funding to allow the project to proceed beyond the design stage. - 19.
+The County is adopting a new Mobility Chapter of the Comprehensive Plan which aims to reduce lane miles and focus on transit and non-motorized transportation. - 20.
+The County is updating the Transportation chapter of the Design and Construction Standards which will be informed by a Green Infrastructure planning study. - 21.
+The County has hired a consultant to conduct a fleet right sizing study to develop a long-term fleet renewal plan.
+Once the initial plan is developed, a modified fleet sustainability plan will be developed that will identify opportunities to replace conventionally fueled vehicles (CFV) with alternative fuel vehicles (AFV) with an emphasis on zero or possibly low emission vehicles. - 22.
+The County has purchased five electric vehicles for our fleet and have been installing charging stations to support them.
+There are plans to continue to purchase more EVs. - 23.
+A Green Infrastructure Study grant received through MWCOG tasks a consultant to provide a clear roadmap to implementing green infrastructure into planned capital projects in the county, many of which already have dedicated funding.
 The project will also inform long term policy decisions through the review and recommendation of applicable policies, specifically into the Prince William Design and Construction Standards Manual.
-This will allow us to include green infrastructure recommendations in future projects and help secure funding for the enhanced project scopes.
+This will allow the County to include green infrastructure recommendations in future projects and help secure funding for the enhanced project scopes.